lakshay2395/goroute/README.md

 ## Important Points

-# Providing dynamic environment values
+### Providing dynamic environment values
   - Provide values enwrapped with $ at both start and end.
 Ex - $namespace$
   - Provide environment variable name for value in environment config file.
 Ex - "namespace" : "ODP_NAMESPACE"
+  - Sample config and enviroment files are present in repo.